Delaware Memorial Bridge: The second span

 Construction of the second span began in mid-1964, 250 ft north of the original span.
-At a cost of $77 million, the second span of the Delaware Memorial Bridge opened on September 12, 1968, and was dedicated to those soldiers from Delaware and New Jersey killed in the Korean War and Vietnam War.
+It was completed at a cost of $77 million and opened on September 12, 1968, dedicated to those soldiers from Delaware and New Jersey killed in the Korean War and Vietnam War.
 The original span was closed down for fifteen months for refurbishment: its suspenders were replaced and its deck and median barrier were removed and replaced with a single deck to allow four undivided lanes of traffic.
-Finally, on December 29, 1969, all eight lanes of the Delaware Memorial Bridge Twin Span opened to traffic, making it the world's second longest twin suspension bridge.
+Finally, on December 29, 1969, all eight lanes of the Delaware Memorial Bridge Twin Span opened to traffic, making it the world's second-longest twin suspension bridge.

-While they are similar in basic appearance, major differences can be seen between the original and second spans.
-The original span was constructed of riveted steel plates, and it has an open-grate shoulder access walk.
-In contrast, the second span was constructed mostly of welded steel plates (with heavy riveted joints in crucial areas) and it has concrete access walks.
+While they are similar in basic appearance, major differences exist between the original and second spans.
+The original was constructed of riveted steel plates, and has an open-grate shoulder access walk.
+The second span was constructed mostly of welded steel plates (with heavy riveted joints in crucial areas) like with most contemporary steel bridges, and also has concrete access walks.

-The original suspension span carries northbound traffic for Interstate 295, whereas the newer span carries the southbound traffic.
-Crossover lanes on each side of the bridge can allow for two-way traffic on one span if the other has to be closed for an extensive period of time.
+The original suspension span carries northbound traffic for Interstate 295, the newer southbound.
+Crossover lanes on each side of the bridge can allow two-way traffic on one span if the other must be closed for an extensive period of time.

 1969–present

-The bridge had a close call with disaster when on July 9, 1969, the oil tanker Regent Liverpool struck the fender system protecting the tower piers.
+On July 9, 1969, the oil tanker Regent Liverpool struck the fender system protecting the tower piers.
 The bridge itself was spared damage, but the fender suffered about $1.0 million in damage.

 The Delaware River and Bay Authority (DRBA) began a $13 million project in 2003 to resurface the bridge, refurbish the expansion joints, upgrade the electrical system, and replace the elevators in the four towers.
 This work was completed in 2008.

-In 2022 the DRBA began a project to apply ultra-high performance concrete to the driving surface of the eastbound span.
+In 2022 the DRBA began a project to apply ultra-high performance concrete to the driving surface of the eastbound span (i.e., northbound Interstate 295).